 The candidate will print one copy of the corrected/revised thesis/dissertation and present to the supervisors.
 The supervisors will sign the Certification of Correction.
 The candidate will present the printed copy of the thesis/dissertation and submit the Certification of Correction to the Department Chair who will authorize the binding of the thesis/dissertation by signing the form.
-A photocopy of the signed form will be submitted to the office of the Director of Graduate

-Studies and Research.
+A photocopy of the signed form will be submitted to the office of the Director of Graduate Studies and Research.

-Eight (8) copies of the thesis/dissertation using the prescribed paper and color will be bound.
-The distribution of copies is as follows:
+Eight (8) copies of the thesis/dissertation using the prescribed paper and color should be bound.